top of page

-Picky eating in autistic children isn’t just about preference—it often involves sensory sensitivities, texture issues, oral motor challenges, and even anxiety around new foods.
-If your child struggles with chewing and swallowing meat, it could be due to:
+Picky eating in autistic children isn’t just about choice.
+It often ties to sensory sensitivities, texture issues, oral motor challenges, and even anxiety surrounding new foods.
+If your child struggles with chewing and swallowing meat, it could be related to several factors:

-Oral motor difficulties – Some children may have weak jaw muscles or find meat harder to break down.
+• Oral motor difficulties: Some children may have weak jaw muscles or find meat hard to chew.

-Routine-based eating – Your child might gravitate toward familiar foods and avoid the unfamiliar.
+• Routine-based eating: Your child might prefer familiar foods and avoids the unfamiliar.

-Are there any other factors you’ve noticed that contribute to your child’s picky eating?
-Feel free to share in the comments below!
+Have you noticed any other factors contributing to your child’s picky eating?
+Feel free to share your thoughts in the comments below!

 5 Proven Strategies to Help an Autism Picky Eater